Advocacy and Support

 Sometimes children and youth with emotional and behavioral disturbances are involved in disciplinary actions at school including zero tolerance charges.
-SFSN Staff work with parents and school staff to develop the best outcome for the child in these incidences, with emphasis on keeping the child in school with all the necessary support services necessary for them to achieve success.
+SFSN Staff works with parents and school staff to develop the best outcome for the child in these incidences, with emphasis on keeping the child in school with all the necessary support services necessary for them to achieve success.

 TennCare Behavioral Health Services & Private Insurance:

-Children and youth who have a severe emotional disturbance (SED) often need mental health services and supports that vary in intensity from community based services such as case management or individual therapy to in-home counseling or day treatment to crisis intervention and sometimes inpatient hospitalization and residential treatment.
+Children and youth who have a severe emotional disturbance (SED) often need mental health services and supports that vary in intensity from community-based services such as case management or individual therapy to in-home counseling or day treatment to crisis intervention and sometimes inpatient hospitalization and residential treatment.
 More intensive levels of services are sometimes difficult to obtain as they have to be approved by the child’s insurance and managed care organization (MCO).
-SFSN Staff help parents communicate effectively with MCO staff, file appeals, and learn about their mental health benefits.
+SFSN Staff help parents communicate effectively with MCO staff, file appeals and learn about their mental health benefits.
 SFSN Staff also work with parents/caregivers to keep children and youth out of state custody.
 Sometimes parents/caregivers have been encouraged by others to place their child in state custody to get necessary treatment services.
 However, when children are in state custody, there is no guarantee that they will get the proper treatment they need and parents have little control over what happens to their child.
 SFSN Staff help parents to find other options.

 Lack of mental health providers in the community:

 Parents/caregivers often call when they cannot find a doctor or counselor in their community to provide mental health services for their child or they may call and ask for recommendations as to who to contact for services.
-SFSN Staff can help parents/caregivers through referral and information on the options available in their community.
+SFSN Staff can help parents/caregivers through referrals and information on the options available in their community.